 “It’s getting crowded and difficult to get all the kids out there,” she says.

 “It just takes a lot of time and a lot of individual effort to really get out there,” she says.
-“But I’m very confident we’re going to get to our goal and start construction by the holidays.
+“But we haven’t really even scraped the surface yet.
+I’m very confident we’re going to get to our goal and start construction by the holidays.